-How do I know if I've won a ticket?
+How do I know if I've won a WWDC ticket?

-Apple emails lottery winners within a day or so of registration closing.
-Unsuccessful lottery hopefuls should expect an email from Apple that reads something like this:
+Apple chooses successful applicants completely at random, and emails them within a day or so of registration closing.
+Unsuccessful hopefuls should expect an email from Apple that reads something like this:

 "Dear Developer.
 Thank you for registering for the random selection process to attend WWDC 2019.